• Skip to primary navigation

 Close up view of middle of chicken caprese sandwich with text overlay

-Ah, the harmonious combination of basil, tomato, and fresh mozzarella cheese.
-This classic combination will always be satisfying and super refreshing!
-With this chicken caprese sandwich, you can enjoy these amazing flavors in an even more satisfying form, with well-seasoned, pan-seared chicken and warm toasted bread!
+With this easy chicken caprese sandwich recipe, you can enjoy these amazing flavors in an even more satisfying form, with well-seasoned, pan-seared chicken and warm toasted bread!
 Oh, and did I mention, also pesto to add some extra moisture and flavor to the party?

 Recipe ingredients